dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 }
 ```

 With these two scripts we have user migration setup and ready to go.
-Let's test it.
-To test and make sure our code works, let's build a simple application that allows a user to login and request protected resources via an API.
+To test it and make sure our code works, let's build a simple application that allows a user to login and request protected resources via an API.
 We'll build the frontend with Angular 2 and the backend we'll power with Spring.

 ### Building the Frontend